ronaldoussoren/pyobjc/pyobjc/Examples/AppKit/PackageManager/ReadMe.txt

 Cocoa Package Manager
 =====================

+NOTE:

+    The Package Manager infrastructure is currently unmaintained.
+This example is not intended for actual use, but remains to show how such an application could be built.

 This application is a Cocoa version of the Package Manager application that is included with MacPython.